madroxdupe42/peacefulscience.org/content/articles/rubio-age-earth.md

 As for Democrats: Please ditch the "war on science" talking point.
 It only pushes Americans apart, into their respective corners.
 In the two-party system, both sides need to be able to freely embrace science as a cultural common ground.

-*Dr. Swamidass is a professor in the Laboratory and Genomic Medicine Division at Washington University in St. Louis.*

-**See also the [Q&A](https://peacefulscience.org/age-rubios-earth/) and [letters to the editor](https://www.wsj.com/articles/SB10001424127887323901604578157660986639902).**